 Child support cases can be sensitive and emotional for the parties involved.
 Virginia child support lawyers have extensive experience in handling these delicate matters and can assist you with your situation.
 Whether you are seeking to obtain a child support order, or want to have a child support award adjusted, our experienced child support attorneys can provide you with the tools you need to navigate the process, contact us for your family law matters.
-Experienced family law attorneys work diligently to advocate for you so your rights as a parent are adequately protected.
+Experienced family law attorneys in NoVa work diligently to advocate for you so your rights as a parent are adequately protected.

 How a Virginia Child Support Lawyer Can Help

 The amount of child support a parent is required to pay is an amount that is established by law and is determined by the gross monthly income of the parent and the number of children involved. § 20-108.2.
 It is presumed in Virginia that this amount is correct for a child support award, unless the party disputing the amount provides evidence to the contrary. § 20-108.2.
 Courts will consider a number of factors in determining whether an adjustment in a child support award is appropriate, including:

 - Child care costs incurred while a parent is attending school

 - Special needs of the child

 - Debts incurred during the marriage for the benefit of the child

 - The child’s standard of living while the parents were married

 - Earning capacity of each parent